 Provenance and peer review

 ESMO Open accepts unsolicited submissions but also commissions Review articles and Editorials.
 Articles submitted to ESMO Open are subject to peer review.
 The journal operates single blind peer review whereby the names of the reviewers are hidden from the author; usually two external reviewer reports are obtained before an Original research or Review article is accepted for publication.
+Articles authored by a member of a journal’s editorial team are independently peer reviewed; an editor will have no input or influence on the peer review process or publication decision for their own article.
 For more information on what to expect during the peer review process please refer to BMJ Author Hub – the peer review process.

 BMJ requests that all reviewers adhere to a set of basic principles and standards during the peer-review process in research publication; these are based on the COPE Ethical Guidelines for Peer Reviewers.
 Please refer to our peer review terms and conditions policy page.